Ensuring the safety of our students and staff

 We are delivering a special timetable of Live Online classes or digital resources as a replacement for face-to-face courses.

 Confirmation of dates and/or new scheduled dates will be sent to you along with your invitation link to the Live Online session.
 Please note, if you originally booked a classroom course the course confirmation email may still show the original location where your classroom course was scheduled to take place.
-Our priority is to get new dates to you as quickly as possible.
+If so, please ignore this.

 In the event that you haven't received a notification, you can view your dates in MyKaplan.

 Our Academic Support team will also continue to be available to support you.
 As a reminder, they are available 7 days a week via email and ‘request a callback‘ through MyKaplan.